-When I started writing this article I did not realize it would be so long so I decided afterwards to split it into three parts that will each talk about an aspect of doing a technology watch:
+When I started writing this article I did not realize it would be so long so I decided afterward to split it into three parts that will each talk about an aspect of doing a technology watch:

 - Where to learn ?

-- Be part of the community (coming soon)
+- Be part of the community

 About technology watch in IT

-Often what you learn about a technology (whether it be reading a blog post, watching a video or listening to a podcast) will change how you will tackle your next project and the technology choices you will make.
+Often what you learn about a technology (whether it be reading a blog post, watching a video, or listening to a podcast) will change how you will tackle your next project and the technology choices you will make.
 That's why doing a technology watch is so important as it helps you always improving and succeeding in your next development projects.
 Even when working in a specific technology/environment, we always have something new to learn as everything keeps changing.
 I particularly like this quote from Einstein "The more I learn, the more I realize how much I don't know", it's exactly that with technology watch in software development: it's a journey that never ends.

 ⏲ However finding the time to do a technology watch is not easy and not every IT company is ready to let their employees have some time for it (even if it could be profitable for the company in the end).
-Therefore it is something we often have to do on our spare time and it is not always easy to know where to start a technology watch and how to do it, hence this blog post series.
-The aim is to share with you different ways of learning new things in development, stay up to date with latest IT news in your tech area and how I personally do my technology watch.
+Therefore it is something we often have to do in our spare time and it is not always easy to know where to start a technology watch and how to do it, hence this blog post series.
+The aim is to share with you different ways of learning new things in development, stay up to date with the latest IT news in your tech area, and how I do my technology watch.
 As my technology watch is mainly about .NET and Microsoft technologies this will be the opportunity to also share some sources and platforms especially interesting for .NET developers.

 Choose which blogs to read